Public footway licence

 - Proof of address (no mobile phone bills)

-- Public liability insurance with £2m cover for public footway cover
+- Public liability insurance with £5m (Public footway licence)

 If you fail to provide the requested documentation the application will be deemed to be withdrawn.